jxson7/CVD_Classification/README.md

 Within this repository, you will find:

-1. **MSC Dissertation Document**: The thesis provides detailed insights into the development of the CVD system, including the methodology, experiments, and results.
+1. **MSC Dissertation Document**: The dissertation provides detailed insights into the development of the CVD system, including the methodology, experiments, and results.

 2. **Jupyter Notebook**: The Jupyter Notebook showcases the step-by-step process of exploring the Framingham dataset, applying data cleansing techniques, and building the predictive model for the CVD system.